Sylvia Jagwe Owachi

-Sylvia Jagwe Owachi is a Ugandan businesswoman, banker and corporate executive, who serves as the chief executive officer in acting capacity, at Cairo Bank Uganda, a commercial bank in that East African country, effective 1 January 2021.
-Before her current assignment, she was the executive director at Cairo Bank Uganda, from July 2021 until December 2021.
+Sylvia Jagwe Owachi is a Ugandan businesswoman, banker and corporate executive, who is the acting chief executive officer of Cairo Bank Uganda, a commercial bank, effective 1 January 2021.
+She was the executive director at Cairo Bank Uganda from July 2021 to December 2021.

 Early life and education

-She was born in Uganda c.
+Owachi was born in Uganda c.
 1973.
 She attended Gayaza High School for both her O-Level and A-Level education.
 In 1993, she was admitted to Makerere University, Uganda's oldest and largest public university, where she graduated with a Bachelor of Commerce degree, majoring in finance.
 Later, she was awarded a Master of Business Administration degree, by Heriot-Watt University, in Edinburgh, Scotland, United Kingdom.

 Career

-According her online profile, she joined Standard Chartered Uganda (SCBU), in June 1996.
+Owachi joined Standard Chartered Uganda (SCBU) in June 1996.
 She worked there full-time in various roles including as credit analyst, relationship manager and corporate service manager.
 In 2007, she was promoted to senior credit manager, then to senior risk manager in 2010 and to senior relationship manager local corporates and international corporates.
-Her last assignment at SCBU, for the last two years of her tenure there, was as the head of commodity traders & agribusiness at the bank.
+Her last assignment at SCBU, for the last two years of her tenure there, was as the head of commodity traders and agribusiness.